DistributedCollective/rsk-subgraph-template/README.md

 - clone repo
 - Run `npm install`
 - Add a `.env.dev` file in the root of the project.
 Copy the contents of `.env.example` into this file (you can change the password to your own password if you wish)
-- Run `npm run prepare:RSK:testnet`.
+- Run `npm run prepare:testnet`.
 This will create the docker-compose.yml file and the subgraph.yaml file from the template files.
 - Run `npm run dev:up`.
 This will run docker compose up -d and pass in your environment file.
 - Run `npm run codegen`.
 This will generate the ./generated folder with types and contract objects.
 - Run `npm run build` to generate the build folder